Therapy for Men in Santa Rosa, Sonoma County and Online in CA

 From the outside, you may look successful, reliable, productive, and capable.
 But underneath that:

-• Relationships are distant or tense, and your partner is telling you it’s a problem
+Relationships are distant, tense, and disconnected, and your partner is telling you it’s a problem

-• You find yourself zoning out or getting distracted during conversations
+You find yourself zoning out or getting distracted during important conversations

 A lot of men don’t realize they’re struggling because they’re still functioning.